jayturnwah/evercurrent-auth-core/README.md

 ##  Why I Built This

-I built this backend core because I needed a **professional, expandable, and secure foundation** for all the systems I'm creating — from music licensing tools to clothing drop systems, analytics engines, and martial arts applications.
+I built this backend core because I needed a **professional, expandable, and secure foundation** for all the systems I'm creating — from music licensing tools to clothing drop systems, analytics engines, and martial arts applications, and beyond!

 I wanted a project that proves:
 - I understand real backend engineering